samuelsonric/AlgebraicInference.jl/docs/src/generated/kalman.md

 ````@example kalman
 using AlgebraicInference
 using BenchmarkTools
-using Catlab, Catlab.Graphics, Catlab.Programs, Catlab.WiringDiagrams
+using Catlab.Graphics, Catlab.Programs, Catlab.WiringDiagrams
 using Catlab.WiringDiagrams.MonoidalUndirectedWiringDiagrams: UntypedHypergraphDiagram
 using Distributions
-using GraphPlot
+using FillArrays
 using LinearAlgebra
 using Random
 ````